temporalio/temporal/docs/architecture/workflow-update.md

 > There are many more issues that were discovered (and probably more that were not).

-Instead, the Workflow Update feature relies on internal retries by the history gRPC handler, history gRPC client (on frontend side), and frontend gRPC handler.
+Instead, the Workflow Update feature relies on internal retries by the history gRPC handler, history gRPC client (on the frontend side), and frontend gRPC handler.
 So if an Update is removed from the Registry due to non-related error, a retryable error is returned to the `UpdateWorkflowExecution` API caller and subsequent internal retries recreate the Update in the Registry.

-Also, it is important to note that Workflow context itself is stored in the Workflow cache and might be evicted any time.
+Also, it is important to note that the Workflow context itself is stored in the Workflow cache and might be evicted any time.
 Therefore, the Workflow Update feature relies on a properly configured cache size.
 If the cache is too small, it will evict Workflow contexts too soon and their Update Registry will be lost.
 Then, the `UpdateWorkflowExecutions` API call will time out.